inspec/inspec/dev-docs/compliance.md

 ## Purpose

-The `compliance` set of subcommands handle user-initiated communication with Chef Automate.
+The `automate` set of subcommands handle user-initiated communication with Chef Automate.
 The commands are provided so that a user can interact with an Automate installation.

-`inspec compliance` is somewhat analogous to `knife` in that it can be used to upload, download, and manage profiles for distribution to other clients.
+`inspec automate` is somewhat analogous to `knife` in that it can be used to upload, download, and manage profiles for distribution to other clients.

-When Automate initiates scans, the `compliance` subcommand is not used.
+When Automate initiates scans, the `automate` subcommand is not used.

-`inspec automate` is an alias for `inspec compliance` and works the same way
+`inspec compliance` is a backwards compatible alias for `inspec automate` and works the same way

 ## Operational Notes